jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

-Corrected a problem where serializing an alarm caused it to lose its name and id. | DS-896 Corrected a problem where the alarm Cleared time is not timely updated when the Dead lock alarm is cleared. | DS-850 Corrected a problem where the Failed SQL Agent Jobs Report did not show all failures. | DS-571
+Corrected a problem where serializing an alarm caused it to lose its name and id. | DS-896 Corrected a problem where the alarm Cleared time is not timely updated when the Dead lock alarm is cleared. | DS-850 Corrected a problem where the Failed SQL Agent Jobs Report did not show all failures. | DS-571 Corrected a problem executing the spotlight_sqlanalysis_results procedure. | SES-192

 {% include links.html %}